Start your quote!

 The Affordable Care Act was created to make purchasing insurance easier than ever, but it also made having health insurance mandatory, leaving many parents wondering whether or not their children needed individual health insurance.

-In 2015, parents paid as much as $162.50 per uninsured child under 18, and in 2016, the fees will be even higher, so purchase coverage now to secure your peace of mind and financial security.
+In 2020, the fees per uninsured child under age 18 are $347.50, so purchase coverage now to secure your peace of mind and financial security.
 Any children over the age of 18 will be responsible for their own coverage, but if they’re still covered by a parent’s plan, they will meet the minimum healthcare requirements.

 How Do I Apply for Obamacare?